Biodiversity of New Caledonia: Geologic origins

-New Caledonia comprises fragments of the continental crust of Gondwana, dating to over one hundred million years ago (MYA), as well as volcanic material.
+New Caledonia comprises fragments of the continental crust of Gondwana, dating to over one hundred million years ago (Ma), as well as volcanic material.
 The fragments apparently split from the Indo-Australian tectonic plate.
 Prevailing opinion holds that the archipelago represents the non-submerged regions of the continental fragment known as Zealandia.
-Zealandia broke away from the Australian part of Gondwana some 80-90 MYA.
+Zealandia broke away from the Australian part of Gondwana some 80-90 Ma.
 The separation of New Caledonia from mainland contact must have begun some tens of millions of years ago, probably during the Cretaceous period.

 However, the view of the island as a surviving fragment of the Cretaceous period is obsolete.
 Islands from that time are partly or fully submerged.
 Most modern New Caledonian terranes formed via accretion of oceanic island arcs and seamounts.
 The biota evolved as metapopulations on islands that changed constantly until they merged into the archipelago.
-This hypothesis that the islands and their biota emerged some 30 MYA during the Oligocene better explains the organisms that occur in New Caledonian biota.
+This hypothesis that the islands and their biota emerged about 37 Ma during the Oligocene better explains the organisms that occur in New Caledonian biota.

 In the Carboniferous and Permian, New Zealand and New Caledonia were on the periphery of Gondwana, which included Africa, South America, Antarctica, India, New Zealand and Australia.
 Paleomagnetic data locate New Caledonia as originally near the South Pole.
 In the Triassic and early Jurassic, Gondwana moved northward, warming the eastern margin.

-New Caledonia separated from Australia and New Zealand during the breakup of the super-continent, separating from Australia at the end of the Cretaceous (66 MYA) and probably completing its separation from New Zealand in the mid-Miocene.
+New Caledonia separated from Australia and New Zealand during the breakup of the super-continent, separating from Australia at the end of the Cretaceous (66 Ma) and probably completing its separation from New Zealand in the mid-Miocene.
 However, as with any plate tectonic process, the process was protracted and in this region it was exceptionally complex.
 Many questions remain to be resolved.